Matija-Aleksic/lyrics-finder/README.md

 ## Usage

-1. **Open the web interface:** After running the program, Ctrl + click on the provided ip address on the CMD.
+1. **Open the web interface:** After running the program, Ctrl + click on the provided IP address on the CMD.
-2. **Select a folder:** Using the browse button select the folder containing the music files you want to process (note that for now this only works for folders located in the same parent directory as the .py program).
+2. **Select a folder:** Using the browse button, select the folder containing the music files you want to process (note that for now this only works for folders located in the same parent directory as the .py program).
-3. **Delete Old Lyrics:** Using the radial menu select if you want to delete old lyrics before adding new ones.
+3. **Delete Old Lyrics:** Using the radial menu, select if you want to delete old lyrics before adding new ones.
    - **Yes:** Deletes old lyrics and adds new lyrics fetched from Genius.
    - **No:** Keeps existing lyrics and only adds new ones if they don't already exist.
 4. The script will scan the folder recursively and process all files.